-12. Related Party Transactions
+13. Related Party Transactions

 The following sets forth certain transactions in which the Company and the directors, executive officers, and affiliates of the Company are involved.
+See also Note 6 for information regarding Loans Payable - Related Party.
 Unless otherwise disclosed, management believes each of the transactions described below was on terms no less favorable to the Company than could have been obtained from independent third parties.